Factbox: Incoming PM Johnson's record as London mayor

 LONDON (Reuters) - Boris Johnson has referred to his record as Mayor of London as a pointer to what he could achieve when he replaces Theresa May as Conservative Party leader and British prime minister.

-He says during his eight years in charge of the British capital he cut crime, exceeded house-building targets and was at the center of the London 2012 Olympics.
+He says during his eight years in charge of the British capital he cut crime, exceeded house-building targets and was at the centre of the London 2012 Olympics.

 Critics say his time as mayor reflected his political failings - pushing through costly, self-serving projects, which included the world’s most expensive cable car and footbridge.